Adolescent to Parent Violence and Abuse (APVA)

 The Strategy Discussion/Meeting should decide as to whether the threshold is met to initiate a Section 47 child protection enquiry and a child and family assessment.

-For further details, see: Child Protection Enquiries.
+For further details, see: Child Protection Enquiries - Section 47 Children Act 1989.

 5. Issues